clblamires/ninesjournal/_posts/2020-01-13-number-eight-sends-his-regards.md

 As I thought about this, Luna entered the room, despondent from the news.
 She sat next to me on the floor.
 For a while, neither of us spoke.

-“I am sorry, Luna,” I said.
+“I am sorry, Luna,” I said after several minutes.

 “For what?” she asked.